 Locations & Seating

-Areas inside Security tend to be more comfortable sleeping than the pre-Security areas.
-There are quieter corners, armrest-free seating and benches, carpeted floors, and smart lights that allow for dimly-lit areas.
-It seems you can’t enter the International Departures area until 5 hours before your flight, so you may have to pass some in the less comfortable Domestic Departures area.
+Airside areas tend to be more comfortable sleeping than the landside areas.
+There are quieter corners, armrest-free seating and benches, carpeted floors, and smart lights that allow for dimly lit areas.
+You can’t enter the International Departures area until 5 hours before your flight, so you may have to pass some in the less comfortable Domestic Departures area.

 Here are a few sleep spots that travellers have reported:

-- In front of the Police Station, there’s a nook that offers some peace and quiet.
+• In front of the Police Station, a nook offers some peace and quiet.

 Rest Zones